Mavoor: Etymology

-The former name of Mavur was Pulpparambu, or "hayfields" in Malayalam, as grass for thatching houses was stored in this town.
+The former name of Mavoor was Pulpparambu, or "hayfields" in Malayalam, as grass for thatching houses was stored in this town.
 (In Malayalam, pul means "grass/hay", and parampu means "field".)

 Geography

-Mavoor is 21 km east of Kozhikode city, beside the river Chaliyar.
+Mavoor is located 21 km east of Kozhikode city, beside the Chaliyar River.

 Grasim factory

 Until the 1960s, Mavoor was like any other village in Kerala.
 During the 1963s the industrial house of Birla established a factory named "'Gwalior Rayons'" (later renamed as Grasim) at Mavoor for producing pulp and fibre on 316 acres of land.
 An integrated township with schools, a hospital, and a police station also came up.
 The arrival of Gwalior Rayons caused a rapid change in the area.

 In 1985 Grasim shut down for three years.
 The disruption caused to the local economy was significant.
 11 suicides in Mavoor were attributed to this.
 In 1988, the Government of Kerala offered more concessions to the management and the factory was re-opened by the management.

 The factory faced many protests as it turned out to be a heavily polluting unit.
 The management avoided the use of any pollution control measures, citing profitability concerns.
 A large quantity of pollutants produced by Grasim ended up in the Chaliyar river which flows beside the factory.
 The thick effluents recklessly released by the factory were identified as poisonous.
 The factory was also a serious air polluter.
 The impact of the pollution could be seen in the every aspect of the town.
 Cases of asthma and other respiratory diseases shot up.
 There was a marked decline in the fish population.
 Thousands of dead fish and other aquatic animals surfaced from the Chaliyar river.
 Environmental organizations started agitations focusing on this aspect of the factory.